fdekeers/mozart-container/README.md

 ### Display problems with multiple screens

-If you are using multiple screens in "extend" mode, the Mozart window may be out of reach, because it is spawned outside of the screen limits.
+If you are using multiple screens in "extend" mode, some display problems may occur.

+The first one is that
+the Mozart window may be invisible.
 To overcome this issue, two solutions are possible, depending on which Mozart window it is:
 - Mozart window launched when the container starts: